Zuhra66/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: inset
     title: >-
       I’m a passionate developer and creative digital artist with a strong interest in web development, cybersecurity, and artificial intelligence.
-I combine technical expertise with artistic creativity to craft innovative solutions and captivating visuals.
     subtitle: >-
       This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
 Once you’re impressed, you